AI4Finance-Foundation/FinGPT/README.md

 <img align="center" src=figs/FinGPT_framework.png>
 </div>

+## End-to-end framework: FinGPT embraces a full-stack framework for FinLLMs with four layers:
+* Data source layer: This layer assures comprehensive market coverage, addressing the temporal sensitivity of financial data through real-time information capture.
+* Data engineering layer: Primed for real-time NLP data processing, this layer tackles the inherent challenges of high temporal sensitivity and low signal-to-noise ratio in financial data.
+* LLMs layer: Focusing on a range of fine-tuning methodologies such as LoRA, this layer mitigates the highly dynamic nature of financial data, ensuring the model’s relevance and accuracy.
+* Application layer: Showcasing practical applications and demos, this layer highlights the potential capability of FinGPT in the financial sector.

 ## FinGPT Series Blogs
 + [FinGPT: Powering the Future of Finance with 20 Cutting-Edge Applications ](https://medium.datadriveninvestor.com/fingpt-powering-the-future-of-finance-with-20-cutting-edge-applications-7c4d082ad3d8)